I don't know about you, but there's one thing someone always says when I mention I'm a freelancer - in my case, a freelance copywriter:

 Get a change of scenery - I've got a couple of coffee shops nearby that I like to switch between most days.
 Any time concentration is slipping, it's time to relocate and knuckle down.

 Phone a friend - or a "study-buddy" as one regular working partner and I refer to it.
-I often bemoan how terrible it must be working in an office from a productivity standpoint.
-But, occasionally, having one friendly face to exchange a couple of words with makes for a very nice change.
+I often bemoan how, to me, working in an office would be one of the biggest productivity killers.
+But, occasionally, having a friendly face to exchange a couple of words is much more of a solution than a problem.